CDNYC-Public/CDNYC-Pipes/README.md

 ## Infrastructure Creation and Deployment

 On this team, we'll create swarm clusters to support the infrastructure of the Continuous Integration and Deployment pipeline.
-The business has a need for this MVP because of the POC proven in the `saas` branch of the repository, which has proven the value of Continuous Deployment with Software as a Service Tools.
+The business has decided to move to production with a Docker-based Jenkins deployment, and your team has been tasked with creating the infrastructure.
+Due to the positive reception on first the SaaS-based POC, and then the local development environment of the MVP, we've decided to budget resources for a 12 node swarm cluster.

 ### Acceptance Criteria

+1. Create a script that will automate the installation of Docker Swarm
 1. Install Docker Swarm on the cluster
-1. Create a script that will automate the installation of Docker Swarm
 1. Set up Jenkins on the cluster
 1. Set up the pipeline from the local Jenkins MVP.
 1. Test and scale!